DropDemBits/rust-ndis-examples/notes/notes.md

 	- Like previous option, but allows adding children to an object
 	- Requires doing delete (if necessary) before unbumping refcount
 	- Also kinda allows inverting the deletion direction (mostly top-down removal instead of always bottom-up removal)
+	- Disadvantage of dropping the originating owning handle results in preventing additional child objects
 - Push drop requirement to unload
 	- Unload callback happens before we have guaranteed exclusive access
 		- Current solution uses a separate guard to track live context area references, could weaken it to just live references so that we can drop the guard?
 Unload would then be required to wait until all live references are dead so could block unload thread if `Unload` is called at `PASSIVE_LEVEL` (could be done by using a `KEVENT`).